Allison Whipple Rockefeller: Awards and honors

 In March 2013, Rockefeller was a speaker at the Environmental Protection Agency's Women In The Environment Summit hosted by the White House.

 She was a 2013 recipient of the National Audubon Society's The Thomas Keesee, Jr. Conservation Award.

 Rockefeller was honored at the Museum of the City of New York's Director's Council Fall Reception in 2012.

 Allison Whipple Rockefeller was a 2009 Honoree of the Horticultural Society of New York's Award of Excellence at their annual Fall Luncheon.

 Personal life

 On December 20, 1987, Whipple married Peter Clark Rockefeller at the All Saints Chapel of the Trinity-Pawling School in Pawling, New York.
-The couple has three children;
+They have three children: